-I looked at her confused for a moment, then I realized that she was attending the church next to mine.
-So I replied, “Well it’s a good thing I am not coming here to visit your church because I will never come back.”
+I looked at her, confused for a moment, then I realized she was attending the church next to mine.
+So I replied, “Well, it’s a good thing I am not coming here to visit your church because I will never come back.”
 I then drove off and parked my car elsewhere.

 The woman pulled out of the spot she was in and moved her car closer to her church.
 My kids caught this and said, “So she just pulled in next to you to tell you to move your car.
 Jesus will not like that.”
 And my kids are correct.
 What if someone was planning on visiting this church or someone thinking about becoming a Christian?
 That person may never want to visit another church or become a Christian if Christians treat others this way.
 My daughter said, “I guess that’s why they only have 6 parking spots; no one wants to go to their church.
 I love our church.
 Everyone is nice and friendly.”